 I took Rocket Mortgage for a spin this morning but only made it so far before I was asked to enter my social security number.
 That’s when I closed the browser and gave up, for obvious reasons.

 But it’s basically a very involved online mortgage application that asks all the important questions to determine if you’re eligible for a mortgage.
 You can also complete the process via smartphone too (Rocket Mortgages app free in the app store).

-It seems Quicken wants to get you approved for a mortgage completely online, and will actually make it happen with an e-signature to seal the deal.
+It seems Rocket wants to get you approved for a mortgage completely online.
+And will actually make it happen with an e-signature to seal the deal.
 The entire mortgage journey via smartphone is probably the end goal here.

-But first you need to sign up with Quicken Loans to access the online questionnaire.
+But first you need to sign up with Rocket to access the online questionnaire.

-At the end of the application process, they run your credit and then let you know if you’re approved for a mortgage with Quicken Loans.
-You’ll be able to see all three of your credit scores and your three-bureau credit report online.
+At the end of the application process, they run your credit and then let you know if you’re approved for a mortgage with Rocket Mortgage.

 If it’s a refinance, they will display your current monthly payment, which you provided, and calculate your monthly mortgage payment based on that solution.

 It will show the interest rate, APR, difference in mortgage payment, and closing costs.
 You can also use a slider to customize your loan.
 For example, you can reduce your out-of-pocket costs in exchange for a higher interest rate or vice versa.